Industrial Leak Detection

 What if floor color, reflection, or equipment shadows change visibility?

-Visibility changes with floor color, lighting, reflection, and equipment shadows, so the first step is to review recorded footage from the target location before setting alert conditions.
+Visibility changes with floor color, lighting, reflection, and equipment shadows, so the first step is a 30-minute application meeting.
+Recorded footage can be reviewed after NDA and scope alignment.

 What should be checked before a leak-detection PoC?